twisted/towncrier/docs/tutorial.rst

    --------

    - Fixed a thing! (#1234)
-   - Orphan fragments have no ticket ID.
+   - Orphan fragments have no issue ID.

    Improved Documentation